I

 " We are organizing the story of redemption as the biblical writers have, around five major eras.
 Each of these five eras is associated with one key player (Adam, Noah, Abraham, Moses and David) organize the plotline of the Old Testament.
 Three general areas (Mesopotamia, Israel and Egypt, set the stage."

-Adam God offers Adam and eve everything a human could desire.
+Adam God offers Adam and Eve everything a human could desire.
 He installs these two, made in his image, as the stewards of his perfect world.
 But as we all know, humanity rejects God's plan, choosing autonomy instead and they are evicted from Eden.
 Thus Adam's world is birthed with all of its pain and chaos.
 So too is the story of redemption birthed.
 For with Adam's choice, God's plan of rescue begins.

 Noah